Wahdhxjz/reactWeatherStation/README.md

-# Getting Started with Create React App
+# Getting Started with React Weather Station App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+before runing the project you should run

+### `npm install`

+after that you should add your api key from openweathermap.org just creat an account and get free key

+add this api key in App.js :

+### `const APIKey = 'here';`
 In the project directory, you can run:

 ### `npm start`